 The SEER (seasonal energy efficiency ratio) is how the efficiency of your heating and cooling equipment is measured.
 The SEER is the amount of cooling your system will deliver per dollar spent on electricity, as compared to other systems.
-For example, a 3-ton unit may have a SEER efficiency rating of 14, or 15.
+For example, a 3-ton unit may have a SEER efficiency rating of 14 or 15.
 The higher the SEER the more efficient the system will be.
 The SEER rating of any given unit can range anywhere from 14 to 21.

 Each split system cooling unit has a nominal SEER rating.
 This rating can be increased with the upgrade of the same series indoor unit.
 The SEER rating of a system is based on the combination of equipment installed in the home.
 The outdoor equipment (heat pump or air conditioner), as well as the indoor equipment (evaporator coil and furnace, or air handler), play a vital role in the total rating.

-Your heating and cooling systems work incredibly hard to perform their functions for your home everyday.
-The constant stopping, starting and continual operation can wear down any machine if the proper care and maintenance is delayed.
-However, by performing regular maintenance, you can maximize the lifecycle of your heating or cooling unit and guard against many common equipment failures.
-Preventive maintenance inspections performed on a regular basis can uncover leaks, rust, rot, soot, frayed wires and corroded electrical contacts.
-You should have maintenance completed on your system regularly to ensure maximum efficiency and prevent possible problems that may occur in the near future.
+Your heating and cooling systems work incredibly hard to perform their functions.
+The constant stopping, starting and general operation can wear down any machine.
+Proper care and maintenance help to keep these systems in optimum condition and ward off malfunction.
+By scheduling regular maintenance, you can maximize the life of your heating and cooling units and guard against many common equipment failures.
+Preventive maintenance inspections performed in spring for your AC and fall for your heater can uncover leaks, rust, rot, soot, frayed wires and corroded electrical contacts.
+Regular maintenance will ensure maximum efficiency and prevent other problems.

-Heat pumps and air conditioners require a professional tune-up twice a year; in the spring and fall.
-Inspections on boiler and furnace systems should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines, oil tank and every part of the actual furnace and boiler.
-Meanwhile, heat pump and air conditioning unit inspections should also include inspections of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.
+All heating and cooling equipment require annual professional tuneup.
+Inspections on boilers and furnaces should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines and the oil tank.
+Heat pump and air conditioning unit inspections should also include an examination of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.

-Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
-With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
-Because everything is automatic, you will never forget to change the setting on your own.
+Programmable thermostats are more accurate and efficient than thermostats that contain mercury.
+With a programmable thermostat, you can program settings in advance so that you can control the temperature at different times of the day.
+You will never have to worry about remembering to adjust the settings manually.

-Filters for your Trane unit are made from higher-quality materials than those of the disposable filters found in retail stores.
+Filters for your Trane unit are made from different and higher-quality materials than those of the disposable filters found in retail stores.
 For that reason, replacement Trane filters can only be purchased through a Trane dealer.
 However, keep in mind that some Trane filters are reusable, and can be washed by hand in cold water.

 Dependable Trane products are among the longest lasting heating and cooling products available.
-For your specific equipment, there are many variables that affect life expectancy, including, of course, the regularity of routine maintenance.
+For your equipment, many variables affect life expectancy, including, of course, the regularity of routine maintenance